Kirkland Signature KS1 Putter Review

 Kirkland caused a bit of a storm when launching the Signature balls, and the same look set to run with the KS1 putter.

 They have come up with an impressive looking putter at a very cheap price for the kind of milling and adjustability offered by the sole weights.

 It’s very much like the Scotty Cameron Newport putters and it will be of a particular interest for golfers who are priced out of the more expensive Scotty putters.
-The problem will be getting your hands on a KS1.

 When is the Kirkland Signature KS1 putter available?

 The KS1 is available from Costco stores and online.